microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/README.md

 1. Your own laptop.
    * It need only be capable of running a browser and GitHub Codespaces, so almost any laptop will do.
    * A recent version of Edge, Chrome or Safari is recommended.
-2. Prerequisite #2
-3. Prerequisite #3

 ## Get Started

-To get started you will need to
+To get started you will need to go to the [lab instructions](./instructions/README.md).

-## Discussions

-Build your first agent with Azure AI Agent Service is an open source project supported by Microsoft.
-See the [SUPPORT.md](../SUPPORT.md) file for details on how to raise issues or contribute.
-If you enjoyed this workshop please give the repository a ⭐ and share it with others.

 ## Source code